j0lv3r4/jolvera.biz/_posts/2019-01-03-personal-rules-for-using-the-internet.md

 image: '/public/img/using-internet.png'
 author: Juan Olvera
 twitter: _jolvera
+summary: "This list is a small set of rules I plan to follow to improve my Internet consumption.
+I put this together because I have been wasting time on my computer in my free time.

+For example, one Friday night I found myself with some free time before going to bed—everyone was asleep for some reason.
+So I went to my office with no goal in mind, turned on my computer and started reading my Twitter feed, then switched to Hackernews and finished with watching memes on Reddit."
 ---

 This list is a small set of rules I plan to follow to improve my Internet consumption.
 I put this together because I have been wasting time on my computer in my free time.